 North America, you see one magnificent mansion after another.

-Clearly this once sleepy ski area called Park West is transforming
+This once sleepy ski area called Park West has transformed

 into a mega-mountain for millionaires.
 Talisker bought The